benoitc/gunicorn/docs/source/settings.rst

         def pre_exec(server):
             pass

-Called just before a new master process is forked.
+Called just before a new main process is forked.

 The callable needs to accept a single instance variable for the Arbiter.